Izzie Stevens: Summary

 Izzie is introduced as a 25-year-old former model in the first episode of Grey's Anatomy, meeting fellow surgical interns Meredith, Cristina, Alex, and George.
 She and George move in with Meredith and become best friends.
 Izzie's boyfriend, hockey player Hank (Jonathan Scarfe), struggles to accept her new role as a surgeon, and the two break up.
 Izzie is hurt when Alex exposes her past as a lingerie model.
 However, the two later go on to begin a friendship, and then a romance.
 Alex experiences sexual dysfunction with Izzie and cheats on her with nurse Olivia Harper (Sarah Utterback).
 When Izzie finds out, she breaks up with him, though they briefly reunite following a bomb incident at the hospital.
 Izzie falls in love with cardiothoracic patient Denny Duquette (Jeffrey Dean Morgan), and the two become engaged.
 When Denny's condition deteriorates, Izzie deliberately worsens his health further by cutting his LVAD wire to move him up the UNOS donor register.
 Although Denny receives a new heart, he has a stroke hours later and dies.
-Izzie is the sole beneficiary of Denny's will, inheriting $8.7 million.
+Upon his death, Izzie becomes the sole beneficiary of Denny's will, inheriting $8.7 million.
 She uses the money to open a free clinic at the hospital: the Denny Duquette Memorial Clinic.

 Izzie disapproves of George's relationship with and marriage to orthopedic resident Callie Torres (Sara Ramirez).
 She and George sleep together, and attempt to keep their liaison a secret.
 George and resident Miranda Bailey (Chandra Wilson) are the only ones made aware that Izzie gave her child up for adoption at age 16.
 He supports Izzie when an 11-year-old Hannah, diagnosed with leukemia, arrives at Seattle Grace Hospital in need of a bone marrow transplant from Izzie.
 Izzie's feelings for George grow, and she reveals that she has fallen in love with him.
 The fourth season premiere "A Change Is Gonna Come" sees 28-year-old Stevens and her peers, except George, promoted to second-year residents.
 When Callie discovers George has been unfaithful, the two separate, and George and Izzie embark on a short-lived relationship, only to discover there is no real chemistry between them, and they decide to end their relationship and remain friends.
 Izzie supports Alex when he discovers his new girlfriend, Rebecca (Elizabeth Reaser) has psychiatric problems, and convinces him to have her committed.
 She is also handed primary responsibility for the clinic, as Bailey cuts back on her responsibilities.